 In addition, Indigenous concepts of agency may define it in terms of relationships and communication rather than on taking humans as prototypical agentic beings and evaluating agency in terms of a supposed index of human intelligence (such as brain size).
 For instance, from a Western perspective, plants have little agency.
-This logic has arguably held back emerging research on plant abilities and intelligence,24 as Western scientists now understand that some plants can recognize and selectively favor kin and that many plants can signal the presence of threats.25 In line with the cultural differences we have described, however, a study has shown that U.S. college undergraduates still deny that plants can recognize kin, while Panamanian Indigenous Ngöbe adults say they can.
+This logic has arguably held back emerging research on plant abilities and intelligence,23 as Western scientists now understand that some plants can recognize and selectively favor kin and that many plants can signal the presence of threats.24 In line with the cultural differences we have described, however, a study has shown that U.S. college undergraduates still deny that plants can recognize kin, while Panamanian Indigenous Ngöbe adults say they can.
 Despite significant differences, however, we also find points of commensurability through which Western "science" might actually embrace multiple "sciences."
-Some branches of ecological sciences and anthropology, for example, are expanding their definitions of life even further than what we have described here to understand interspecies relations and communication, using ideas that have been central to the relational epistemologies of Indigenous peoples.26 servation.
-Like Yogi Berra, who famously stated "You can observe a lot by just watching," many people assume that observation is straightforward.
-Observation can produce empirical knowledge, though it is easy to forget that such knowledge - and indeed observation itself - is influenced by culture and social practice.
+Some branches of ecological sciences and anthropology, for example, are expanding their definitions of life even further than what we have described here to understand interspecies relations and communication, using ideas that have been central to the relational epistemologies of Indigenous peoples.25 straightforward.
+Observation can produce empirical knowledge, though it is easy to forget that such knowledge-and indeed observation itself-is influenced by culture and social practice.
 In our research, we define observation as a rich multimodal practice, involving the simultaneous coordination of attention, prior knowledge, and explanatory frameworks.
-Protocols and methods of observation are culturally inflected, as are the values about where and when to observe.27 For example, when asked whether porcupines help or harm the forest, non-Native hunters commonly noted that porcupines are destructive due to their habit of girdling and killing trees.
+Protocols and methods of observation are culturally inflected, as are the values about where and when to observe.26 For example, when asked whether porcupines help or harm the forest, non-Native hunters commonly noted that porcupines are destructive due to their habit of girdling and killing trees.
 Menominees know about this effect too, yet some viewed it positively, because tree death opens the forest up to light, which allows smaller plants to grow, which in turn provides ground cover that helps maintain soil moisture.
 The Menominees' wider observational scope and understanding of causal links with porcupines' behaviors enabled them to see porcupines as contributors to the forest when European Americans did not.
 Menominee understanding led them to differently value porcupines as members of the forest community.

-W{e} have investigated the values and principles underpinning Indigenous sciences; what else do we want to highlight about Indigenous methodologies?
-It is a commonplace that all good science starts with ob
+We have investigated the values and principles underpinning Indigenous sciences, what else do we want to highlight about Indigenous methodologies?
+It is commonplace that all good science starts with observation.
+Like Yogi Berra, who famously stated "You can observe a lot by just watching," many people assume that observation is